 Related: How to Grow Hydroponic Plants with Coco Coir?

 How Are Coco Peat and Coco Coir Different from Each Other?

-- Raw material: Coco peat is made from the husks of coconuts, while coco coir is made from the fibers of coconuts.
+- Raw material: Coco peat (It is also known as Coco pith) is made from the husks of coconuts, while coco coir is made from the fibers of coconuts.